| EXECUTIVE SUMMARY

 included in Section IV(c) of this study.

-(f) Development of a worldwide political and popular
+(f) Development of a worldwide political and

-commitment to population stabilization is fundamental
+popular commitment to population stabilization is fundamental

+to any effective strategy.
 This requires the support and

 commitment of key LDC leaders.
 This will only take place